 - Drawing up the necessary paperwork and submitting it

-- Receiving the deposit for your settlement or award
+- Receiving the deposit for your recovery

 - Calculating the agreed-on percentage